nero/nero.github.io/_posts/2019-04-21-pc1512-screendumps-via-virtual-printer.md

 ---
 layout: post
-title: PC1512: Screendumps via virtual printer
+title: "PC1512: Screendumps via virtual printer"
 ---

 A while ago i got a Amstrad Schneider PC1512 from a hacker, who himself got it from their granddad.